sen-Kawa/pong-game/docs/friendship/AddFriend.md

 - Usage: `<AddFriend :friendName="friendName" @friendAdded="handleFriendAdded" />`

 ### Methods
-The `AddFriend` component defines the following methods:
+The `AddFriend` component defines the following method:

 **addFriend:**
 - Initiates the friend addition process.
-- Triggered when .....
+- Triggered when the "Add Friend" button is clicked.
+- Side effects: Updates the `isAdded` status, displays appropriate status messages and emits the `friendAdded` event upon success.

 ### Notes
+- The component uses the `ButtonC` component for rendering the button.
+The button text and color are determined by the `isAdded` status.
+- Messages about the friend addition outcome are displayed temporarily and then cleared after a set time.

 ### Dependencies
 - This component relies on the [ButtonC](../../frontend/src/components/Button.vue) component for rendering the button.